JohnSnow0422-nju/JohnSnow0422-nju/README.md

 - 👋 Hi, I’m JohnSnow.
 My personal website: [zhuyong.io](https://zhuyong.io/)
-- 👀 I’m interested in 1)Computational Social Science, 2) Data-driven and AI-agent Practice in Think Tank, 3)NLP (especially Policy Texts and Literatures), 4)Information Extraction.
+- 👀 I’m interested in 1)Computational Social Science, 2) Data-driven and AI-agent Practice in Think Tank, 3)NLP (especially Policy Texts and Literatures), 4)Information System.
 - 🌱 I’m currently learning how to work and live with AI appropriately.
 - 💞️ I’m looking to collaborate on social experiments about human-AI-interaction.
 - 📫 How to reach me: E-mail zhuyong0422@gmail.com / 522022140162@smail.nju.edu.cn